cessen/ropey/design/design.md

 Suddenly things are a lot worse off:

-- We no longer have good memory locality: children and their `byte_count` metadata are all over the place.
 - We have an extra level of memory indirection _at every level of the tree_, and _two_ levels of indirection at the leaf nodes.
+- We no longer have good memory locality: children are all over the place along with their meta-data.

-This is bad both for performance and for compact memory usage.
+This is bad for both performance and compact memory usage.
 Even just choosing which child to traverse into requires jumping all over the place in memory, because you have to check the children's metadata:

 ![Diagram of bad jumping](images/bad_jumping.png)